Anxiety Disorders and Anxiety Attacks

-It’s important to seek help if you’re starting to avoid certain situations or places because you’re afraid of having a panic attack.
-The good news is that panic attacks are highly treatable.
+It’s important to seek help if you’re starting to avoid certain situations because you’re afraid of having a panic attack.
+The truth is that panic attacks are highly treatable.
 In fact, many people are panic free within just 5 to 8 treatment sessions.

 If constant worries and fears distract you from your day-to-day activities, or you’re troubled by a persistent feeling that something bad is going to happen, you may be suffering from generalized anxiety disorder (GAD).
 People with GAD are chronic worrywarts who feel anxious nearly all of the time, though they may not even know why.
 Anxiety related to GAD often shows up as physical symptoms like insomnia, stomach upset, restlessness, and fatigue.

 Panic disorder is characterized by repeated, unexpected panic attacks, as well as fear of experiencing another episode.
 A panic disorder may also be accompanied by agoraphobia, which is the fear of being in places where escape or help would be difficult in the event of a panic attack.
 If you have agoraphobia, you are likely to avoid public places such as shopping malls, or confined spaces such as an airplane.